Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Also, the place is famous for its spectacular service, always with a smile.

-La Cocina de Pepina (best for local delicacies)
+La Cocina de Pepina – local specialties

 I’m thrilled to bring this place to your attention.
 The traditional dishes of the Colombian Caribbean coast are underrated, and finding an excellent place to get them is challenging, even right in Cartagena!